 Once it’s smooth you can add the flavor extract you want to use and liquid stevia.
 I used peppermint stevia too because the wonderful people at NuNaturals sent me a sampling of stevias to try.
 It’s fine if you only have plain or if you want to use a different sweetener.
 This is the perfect place to sweeten to taste.
 Just remember if you are using the chocolate-covered cocoa nibs they will be adding some sweetness as well.

 The peppermint and the orange are showing up in my iced green tea everyday.
 Orange is my favorite and the peppermint is the one Cheryl likes the best.

 Once the banana mixture is smooth and sweetened you can add in the cocoa nibs.
 You could use nibs without chocolate to keep this completely sugar-free.

 Process this stage gently and pulse little by little.
 We want the nibs mixed in and not minced.
-It will still be a little soft so it’s best if you can pop the mixture in the freezer for a couple of hours.
-It will freeze hard so if it’s in the freezer overnight you may have to let it thaw a few minutes to get the creamy scoop that you’re dreaming of.
+It will still be a little soft so it’s best you pop the mixture into the freezer for a couple of hours.
+It will freeze hard – so if it’s in the freezer overnight you may have to let it thaw a few minutes to get the creamy scoop that you’re dreaming of.

 - 5 large frozen bananas, sliced

 - 15 drops peppermint stevia (or plain and add an additional ¼ teaspoon peppermint)